 AppsFlyer sets the user location parameters, i.e. country, city, DMA etc. according to the user's IP address on install time.

-AppsFlyer's raw data, and consequently also the aggregated data, displays the actual location of the user during the performance of the event, and not the original location during the install.
+AppsFlyer raw data, and consequently the aggregated data, display the actual location of the user during the performance of the event, and not the original location during the install.

 The reasoning behind this is to help with analyzing data for user behavior.
 In some verticals the location of users may have greater effect on their actions than their original install location.
 Analyzing the relative performance of locations can help advertisers focus on relevant retargeting campaigns to increase their users engagements.